-Tuna near San Diego was found to contain radiation from Japan.
-Kelp along the Orange County coast also contained Fukushima radiation.
+Radioactive Cesium from Japan was found in tuna in San Diego.
+Kelp along the Orange County coast contained Fukushima radiation.
 Radiation monitoring is inadequate.
 Government resources and priorities for radiation monitoring are too low to protect us.
 More…

 The Fukushima Daiichi nuclear disaster continues and radiation from Fukushima has traveled to the U.S., yet limited radiation data is available to the public.
 See NRC Fukushima Lesson’s Learned for status of what the NRC and U.S. reactors are doing [or not doing] to avoid similar problems.

 What if the Fukushima nuclear fallout crisis had happened in California?
 These radioactive plumes from severe nuclear accidents were calculated by NRDC based on the actual weather patterns of March 11-12, 2011.
 The result on any given day will vary according to the type of reactor accident and on the prevailing weather patterns at the time.
 These plumes artificially extend only to 50 feet.
 Winds can carry them further.
 See NRDC interactive U.S. map.